Kanomble/celery_blast/README.md

   files.
 - Keep `.env.dev`, `.env.prod`, and `.env.prod.db` out of Git.
 Do not commit runtime secrets.

+Environment files are read when containers are created.
+If you change `.env.dev`, `.env.prod`, or `.env.prod.db` after starting the stack, recreate the affected services so Docker Compose loads the new values.

+#### 3. Prepare Writable Directories

 On Linux hosts, prepare the writable runtime directories before starting the stack:

 ```bash